Cemetery Boys: Reception

-Before Cemetery Boys was released, it was named one of the most anticipated books of 2020 by Book Riot, Tor.com, Goodreads, Paste Magazine, and Bitch Media.
+Before Cemetery Boys was released, it was named one of the most anticipated books of 2020 by Book Riot, Tor.com, Goodreads, Paste, and Bitch Media.

 After release, book was named a best seller by the New York Times and IndieBound, and received starred reviews from Publishers Weekly and Booklist.
-It was also named best book of the year by Publishers Weekly, NPR, and Barnes and Noble.
+It was also named best book of the year by Publishers Weekly, NPR, and Barnes & Noble.